 Exploring Pathways and Preparing for the Future

-Our High School programs work to expose students to their chosen STEM and healthcare pathway through pre-internships, internships, and independent study; teach foundational skills for entering the workforce, and help students make logical and financially healthy choices for better college plans and readiness.
+Our high school programs work to expose students to the variety of opportunities within STEM and healthcare through classroom education, technical certifications, and interships.
+Our programs teach foundational skills for entering the workforce and help students make logical and financially healthy choices for better college plans and readiness.

 Making a Difference

-These opportunities are available for students who reside and attend schools in the West Side communities we serve, with the goal of providing education outreach and opportunities to underserved and under-resourced communities.
-High-quality STEM and healthcare curriculum partnered with hands-on learning and dedicated STEM mentors is necessary to inspire students between the age of 14 - 18 and prepare them for future school and career challenges.
+These opportunities are available for students who live and attend schools in the West Side communities we serve, with the goal of providing education outreach and opportunities to underserved and under-resourced communities.
+High quality STEM and healthcare curriculum partnered with hands-on learning and dedicated STEM mentors is necessary to inspire students between the age of 14 - 18 and prepare them for future school and career challenges.

-The MedSTEM Pathways Pre-Internship is a paid, 6-week summer program for rising high school Sophomores.
-Students will attend class at Rush University Medical Center exploring various STEM and healthcare careers, developing workforce skills, and researching real-world issues that affect their Chicago communities.
-Class is held on Tuesdays and Wednesdays from 8:30am - 4:30pm.
+MedSTEM Explorers is a paid enrichment program for rising high school sophomores and juniors.
+There is one, 6-week summer session in which students attend classes at Rush University Medical Center exploring various STEM and healthcare careers, developing workforce skills, and researching real-world issues that affect their Chicago communities.

-The MedSTEM Pathways Internship is a paid, 6-week summer program for rising high school Juniors through recent high school graduates.
-Students will spend up to 25 hours per week gaining work-based learning skills while interning in departments throughout Rush University Medical Center and several other partner organizations.
-Students will also spend one day per week strengthening college readiness and life skills through academic and professional development classes.
-Internship days and times vary. class is held on Thursdays from 8:30am - 4:30pm.
+MedSTEM Pathways is a paid internship program for rising high school juniors through recent high school graduates.
+There are three sessions: Summer, Fall, and Spring.
+Students will spend up to 12 hours per week gaining work-based learning skills while interning in departments throughout Rush University Medical Center and several other partner organizations.
+During the summer session, students also spend one day per week strengthening college readiness and life skills through academic and professional development classes.